-The amount of credit transferred will not exceed 50% of the number of credit hours required for completion of the student's academic program at MTSO.
-Students who enter a master's degree program at MTSO with an earned master's degree from an accredited theological school or approved graduate school (MTSO or elsewhere) may transfer a maximum of 28 credit hours of appropriate credit from the earned degree to the MTSO program.
-Similarly, students enrolled in a dual degree program at MTSO can overlap a maximum of 28 credit hours between two programs.
+The amount of credit transferred should generally not exceed 50% of the number of credit hours required for completion of the student's academic program at MTSO.
+Students who enter a master's degree program at MTSO with an earned master's degree from an accredited theological school or approved graduate school may generally transfer up to half of the credit hours from the earned degree to the MTSO program.
+Similarly, students enrolled in a dual degree program at MTSO can generally overlap up to half of the credit hours between two programs (depending on the combination).
 Triple degrees are not permitted.